-SYNOPSIS – The obedient death of Jesus is the paradigm for Christian service – The pattern disciples are summoned to emulate – Philippians 2:5-11.
+OVERVIEW – The obedient death of Jesus is the paradigm for Christian service, the pattern we are called to emulate – Philippians 2:5-11.

-The Apostle Paul cited the example of the obedient death of Jesus as the paradigm for proper conduct in the church.
-His submission to a shameful death set the pattern for his disciples to emulate.
-The elevation of the Son of God to reign over all things was the result of his “obedience unto death” – His exaltation did not precede his death on a Roman cross; it followed it.
+The Apostle Paul pointed to the obedient death of Jesus as the paradigm for proper conduct by his disciples.
+His submission to a shameful death on a Roman cross established the pattern for his followers to emulate.
+The elevation of the Son of God to reign over all things was the result of his “obedience unto death” – His exaltation did not precede his death, it followed it.

-His letter called for concord and humility among believers, especially in the face of trials and opposition.
-Its first argument to support of this call is found in the second chapter – An appeal to emulate the example of Jesus and his faithful submission to an unjust death.
-Anyone who would follow him must emulate his example by “thinking the same thing” that he did, deferring to the needs of others.
-Insisting on personal “rights” and privileges does not conform to his real-life example – (Philippians 2:1-18).
+The Apostle called for concord and humility among believers, especially in the face of trials and opposition.
+His first argument for this is found in the second chapter of Philippians – An appeal to emulate the example of Jesus, especially his humble submission to an unjust death.
+Anyone who would follow him must follow his example by “thinking the same thing” that he did – deferring to the needs of others – (Philippians 2:1-18).

-Paul exhorted the Philippians to emulate the humility epitomized in his self-sacrificial death – Obedience to God even when doing so means a shameful death.
+Paul exhorted the Philippians to imitate the humility epitomized in the self-sacrificial death of Jesus Christ – self-denying obedience to God even when doing so meant suffering or even a shameful death.

 Adam was created in the image of God but grasped at divine “likeness” when he ate the forbidden fruit.
 In contrast, Jesus obeyed God and suffered the consequences.

-Paul begins by describing the attitude of Jesus – “Who, commencing in form of God, did not consider being like God something for plunder.”
-The Greek adjective isos or “like” is in the dative case and means “like.”
-“Being like God” – A clause that alludes to the story of the temptation of Adam by the Serpent:
+Paul began by describing the attitude of Jesus – “Who, commencing in form of God, did not consider being like God something for plunder.”
+The Greek adjective isos or “like” is in the dative case and means just that, “like.”
+The clause that alludes to the story when the “serpent” tempted Adam:

 (Genesis 3:5) – “For God knows that in the day you eat thereof your eyes will be opened and you will become LIKE GOD, knowing good and evil.”

-When confronted with a choice of whether to obey God, Adam chose disobedience and attempted to “seize” the likeness of God.
-Here, Paul contrasts the failure of Adam with the refusal of Jesus to grasp at God’s likeness.
+When confronted with this choice, Adam chose disobedience and attempted to “seize” the likeness of God.
+To the Philippians, Paul contrasted the failure of Adam with the refusal of Jesus to grasp at the same “likeness.”

-“Being in form of God” –This corresponds to the creation account – “God created man in his own image, in the image of God he created him”.
+“Being in form of God.”
+This clause corresponds to the creation account when “God created man in his own image, in the image of God he created him”.
 Likewise, Jesus was in the “image” or “form” of God.
 In Greek literature, the two nouns are used synonymously.
-The term “being” represents a Greek present tense participle or huparchō, which means “to commence, begin, start.”
-In other words, Jesus “commenced” in the form or image of God, just as Adam did.
+The term “being” represents a Greek present tense participle or huparchō – (Strong’s – #5225), which means “to commence, begin, start.”
+In other words, Jesus “commenced” or began in the form or image of God, just as Adam did.

-The Greek noun rendered “seize” means “plunder, booty” – Something that is seized by force.
+The Greek noun rendered “seize” means “plunder, booty” – Something that is seized by force – (Strong’s – #G725).
 Unlike Adam, Jesus did not attempt to seize likeness with God.
-Instead–:
+Instead:

 “He poured himself out, taking the form of a slave, having come to be in the likeness of men.
 And having been found in fashion as man, he humbled himself becoming obedient unto death, even death on a cross.”

-In this statement, there are several verbal echoes of the “Suffering Servant” of Isaiah.
-Note the following phrases:
+There are several verbal echoes from the “Suffering Servant” of Isaiah in the preceding statement.
+Note the parallels:

-Christians are called to have this same mind, to seek nothing from self-interest or for “empty glory.”
-They are to emulate Jesus, the Messiah who did not seek to be “like God” or to exalt himself.
-Rather than grasp at “empty glory,” he “poured himself out” in humble obedience to his Father.
-Believers are to conduct themselves in “humility” towards one another, just as he “humbled himself.”
-This is the point of the passage.
+Christians are called to have this very same mind – to seek nothing from self-interest or for “empty glory.”
+They are to emulate Jesus, the Messiah who did not seek to exalt himself, and instead “poured himself out” in humble obedience to his Father.
+Believers must conduct themselves in “humility” toward one another, just as he did.

-Exaltation follows obedience and self-sacrifice; it does not precede them.
+Exaltation follows obedience, humility, and self-sacrifice; it does not precede them.
 This is what it means to be a disciple of Jesus.